Don Pierson

-Donald Grey Pierson (October 11, 1925 – March 30, 1996) was a businessman and civic leader in Eastland, Texas.
+Donald Grey Pierson (October 11, 1925 – March 30, 1996) was an American businessman and civic leader in Eastland, Texas.
 He founded the British pirate stations Wonderful Radio London, Swinging Radio England and Britain Radio during the 1960s.
 He also attempted to create free ports on the islands of Tortuga, Haiti and Dominica during the 1970s.

 Brief biography

 Early life

 After graduating from Abilene High School in 1943, Pierson attended the University of Texas at Austin.
 He served as a gunnery instructor in the US Army Air Forces prior to the end of World War II.
 After the War, he continued his education at Baptist-affiliated Hardin-Simmons University in Abilene while he also worked as an automobile salesman.

 Business interests

 In 1948, he married the former Francis Annette Grubbs and, at the age of 21, acquired his first car dealership, a Dodge-Plymouth agency in Comanche.
 After opening his second dealership in 1953 for Oldsmobile-Cadillac in Eastland, he went on to establish a number of other automobile dealerships in Texas selling such makes as Volkswagen, Hillman, Renault, Triumph, Jaguar, Porsche, and BMW.

 Don Pierson's other business ventures included a department store, a bowling facility, cable television, restaurants, oil investments, home banking, a slot car raceway, and farming and ranching operations.
 In 1963, he established U.S. Telephonics, the world's first computer telemarketing company and together, with a number of Abilene business leaders, he founded the Abilene National Bank (now Bank One - Abilene) in 1964 and served as the chairman of the board of the bank.